 IN FALL, 2019, THE FIRST ROUND OF PEP INDEPENDENT RESEARCH FELLOWSHIPS WAS AWARDED.
 A LARGER ROUND OF RECIPIENTS WAS ANNOUNCED FOR THE SUMMER 2020 TERM.

-Starting in 2019, the Political Economy Project launched a two-year pilot program to offer funding that will allow qualified students to initiate their own program of directed reading under the guidance of a faculty mentor, for periods of anywhere from five to ten weeks.
-The fellowships can be used during the Winter break, or during any off-term.
-These stipends, ranging between $1500 and $3000, will be designed to replace job or intern activities, freeing up a period of concentrated full-time reading on a topic chosen by the student.
+In 2019, the Political Economy Project began to offer funding designed to allow qualified students to initiate their own program of directed reading under the guidance of a faculty mentor.
+Starting in 2021, fellowships will be available during the Summer term only.
+The stipends, in the amount of $3000, will be designed to replace job or intern activities, freeing up a period of concentrated full-time reading on a topic chosen by the student.
 Students who are planning to combine this grant with other part-time commitments, paid or unpaid, up to a limit of 12 hours a week, may do so.
 (Feel free to contact Prof. Clark with any questions you may have about eligibility.)

 These PEP research fellowships need not culminate in any written work, or contribute to research for an honor's thesis (though they may do so).
 Instead, they aim to encourage students to broaden and deepen their education outside the classroom by devising an independent agenda of directed reading.
 This might involve pursuing a line of inquiry, a particular idea, a body of theory, a classic work and its critics, or some other unexplored intellectual trail brought to their attention in their coursework, in extracurricular events or in conversation with faculty.
 Proposals may be made on any topic, so long as it is related to the broad mission of the Political Economy Project.